Hack Attack Hits French Candidate Just 36 Hours Before Polls Open

 "It is not a simple piracy operation but an attempt to destabilize the French presidential election," the campaign said, urging media to report the leak "conscientiously."

-"We will take all necessary initiatives with public and private actors to clarify this unprecedented operation in a French election campaign," the En March statement read.
+"We will take all necessary initiatives with public and private actors to clarify this unprecedented operation in a French election campaign," the En Marche statement read.

 Ryan Broderick contributed to this report.